RedLeader962/RedLeader962.github.io/_posts/2019-11-01-distill-a-reflexion-on-design-and-implementation.md

 </blockquote>

-That sounds like an important detail to me.
-If putting an algorithm in a given environment has such a huge impact on its performance, would it not be wise to take it into consideration before planning the implementation as it could clearly affect the outcome.
-Otherwise it’s like expecting a Formula One to perform well in the desert during a Paris-Dakar race on the basis that it holds a top speed record of 400 km/h.
-They concluded that
+To me, that sounds like an important detail.
+If putting an algorithm in a given environment has such a huge impact on its performance, would it not be wise to take it into consideration before planning the implementation as it could clearly affect the outcome. <span style="font-weight: bolder; ">Otherwise it’s like expecting a Formula One to perform well in the desert during a Paris-Dakar race on the basis that it holds a top speed record of 400 km/h</span>.
+They concluded that:

 <blockquote class="blockquote text-justify">
     <i class="fas fa-quote-left fa-1x fa-pull-left"></i>